pacphi/docker-terraform-and-jenkins/README.md

 ## Setup

 We'll be managing Terraform *variables* and *secrets* in version-managed and encrypted cloud storage.
 Terraform *state* will be managed in one of two ways, either within Artifactory or cloud storage.
 For GCP we target Artifactory, while for AWS we target S3.
+(Terraform supports a number of [backends](https://www.terraform.io/docs/language/settings/backends/index.html) for state management).

 ### Initialize buckets